 Browser-based: No need to install the software on your computer.

-Commenting: Send direct messages to meeting participants or share your views with the whole group.
+Commenting: Send direct messages to meeting participants or share your views with the group.

 Mute participants: As a host, you can mute participants.

-StreamYard is only available for browsers, but modern mobile phones support the service, so you can still video conferencing from your phones.
-Zoom, in contrast, is a big application, and you find it on Windows, Mac, Android, iPhone, and iPad devices.
+StreamYard is only available for browsers, but modern mobile phones support the service, so you can still video conference from your phones.

 Third-party apps integrations